astronomer/airflow-guides/guides/soda-data-quality.md

 To get the most out of this guide, users should have knowledge of:

 - How to design a data quality approach
-- What Airflow is and when to use it
 - Airflow operators
 - Relational Databases
 - Basic familiarity with writing YAML configurations